Indoor Sports Entertainment Licence

-On any occasion on which the entertainment of the public by sport is not the principle purpose for which the premises are being used but this provision does not apply in relation to a sports complex.
+Premises other than sports complexes where on specific occasions the entertainment of the public by the sport is not the principal purpose for which the premises are being used.

-If you wish a temporary licence to allow you to operate at a particular event your application should preferably be made at least 3 months before the event and applications must be received at least 35 days in advance of the date of the event.
+If you wish a temporary licence for a particular event your application should preferably be made at least 3 months before the event and applications must be received at least 35 days in advance of the date of the event.

 All applications are copied to the Council's advisors who can recommend that conditions in addition to the standard conditions detailed on this page are attached to the licence when granted.
 If you do not want to accept any recommended conditions then the application would be referred to the Licensing Committee for a decision to be made regarding which conditions will apply to your licence.
 Mandatory background checks will be carried out on all applicants by Police Scotland and applicants' details will be retained on computer.
 You will be contacted once vetting is complete.

 We have nine months in which to make a decision regarding your application however the majority of applications are determined within 60 days and applications which do not attract any adverse comments or objections are granted by the Chief Solicitor under delegated powers.